-“Speaking is the best way to grow your business.
+“Speaking is the best way to grow your practice.
 You’ll get lots of visibility and tons of clients.”

-When I started my business in 2008, I heard this over and over again.
+When I started my practice in 2008, I heard this over and over again.

 I admit I was scared to do it, but I really wanted to help people and I believed in my work, so I spoke.
 Everywhere I could.
 And after 2 years, many people in my community knew my name and what I did.